Last updated July 2026

 Is the Pohaturoa Track free?

-Yes — all six of the Whakarewarewa Forest walking tracks are free to walk.
+Yes, all of the Whakarewarewa Forest walking tracks are free to walk.